facebook/prophet/README.md

 If you upgrade the version of PyStan installed on your system, you may need to reinstall fbprophet ([see here](https://github.com/facebook/prophet/issues/324)).

+### Anaconda

+Use `conda install gcc` to set up gcc.
+The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge fbprophet`.

 ### Windows

 On Windows, PyStan requires a compiler so you'll need to [follow the instructions](http://pystan.readthedocs.io/en/latest/windows.html).
 The key step is installing a recent [C++ compiler](https://visualstudio.microsoft.com/visual-cpp-build-tools/).